vijayeox/jenkinsdemo-API/deployment/README.md

 3. You need to have the certifications setup such as oxzion.cert, intermediate.cert , amazon.key in /etc/certs on the server with appropriate permissions on the certificate files i.e chmod 444.
 If not do so by

   	<h5> sudo chmod 444 -R /etc/certs/* </h5>
+4. You need to enable the following mods

+	1. passenger
+	2. php7.2
+	3. ssl
+	4. rewrite
+	5. proxy
+	6. proxy_http
+	7. proxy_http
+	8. proxy_conncet
+	9. proxy_wstunnel

+		- Run the following to enable them and then restart/reload apache.

+		<h5>sudo a2enmod mod_name</h5>

+		- For example: sudo a2enmod php7.2

 ---